Walker Learning Approach

-The WLA is based upon decades of research play-based and personalised learning and social constructivism.
+The WLA is based upon decades of research, is play-based and ensues personalised learning.
 It is not a program or an inquiry model sitting discreetly or separately from other curriculum areas.
-It is a total approach to teaching and learning which combines the need for children to be active participants in their learning (through hands-on and creative exploration and investigation) which sits alongside formal instruction.
-There is explicit teaching and development of not only literacy and numeracy skills and knowledge, but also the range of vital social, emotional and life skills.
+It is a total approach to teaching and learning which combines the need for children to be active participants in their learning (through hands-on and creative exploration and investigation) and sits alongside the explicit teaching of literacy and numeracy as well as all other learning areas.

 The Walker Learning Approach is the first pedagogy to be designed for Australian schools, successfully providing teaching and learning which:

 - personalises and engages students in active learning alongside explicit and formalised instruction.

 - is culturally and developmentally appropriate across all demographic regions of the country.